z10l/ios-decal-proj3/README.md

 combine both concepts, and result in an app that displays photos grabbed from 500px's API.

-500px is an online photo community.
-Think of it like Flickr, but more upscale and professional.
 You will be parsing JSON objects to display the photos and additional relevant information from their public feed.

 The parsing may be a bit tricky at first.
 Please refer to the official API to see examples of the JSON format.
 We will also go over a quick demo either by